Hypothetically speaking

 I really like the form of William M. Briggs.
 Fancy asking: “Is climatology a pseudoscience?”
 Briggs, in a fit of mind-bending intuition, wrote the following hypothetical:

-...suppose, if you are able, that significant man-made climate change is false; further, that it cannot happen, and that all changes to the climate system are due to external forcings, such as those caused by changes in solar output.
+Some would say that the rhetorical device of posing a clearly false or, at best extremely unlikely, hypothesis and using it as a cover to attack the scruples of those with whom you disagree is disingenuous to say the least....suppose, if you are able, that significant man-made climate change is false; further, that it cannot happen, and that all changes to the climate system are due to external forcings, such as those caused by changes in solar output.
 Just suppose all this is true for the sake of argument.

 Now put yourself in the place of a climatologist, one of the many hundreds, in fact, who was involved with the IPCC and so shared in that great validator, the Nobel Peace Prize*.
 You have spent a career devoted to showing that mankind, through various forms of naughtiness, has significantly influenced the climate, and has caused temperatures to grow out of control.
 Your team, at a major university, has built and contributed to various global climate models.
 Graduate students have worked on these models.
 Team members have traveled the world and lectured on their results.
 Many, many papers were written about their output, and so forth.